Module 6. Loops

 There are two main types of loops in Python: for loops and while loops.

-1. The for loops
+1. The for loop

-• Overview
+1.1 Overview

-A for loops is used to iterate over a sequence (like a list, tuple, dictionary, set, or string) and execute a block of code for each item in the sequence.
+A for loop is used to iterate over a sequence (like a list, tuple, dictionary, set, or string) and execute a block of code for each item in the sequence.
 This is akin to using an iterator in other object-oriented languages.

 When you use a for loop in Python, it steps through each item in the sequence one by one.
 The syntax is straightforward:

-# Syntax of a for loop
+# Syntax of a for loop for item in sequence: # Do something with item |

 Here's a practical example:

-# Example: Print each item in a list
+# Example: Print each item in a list fruits = ["apple", "banana", "cherry"] for fruit in fruits: print(fruit) |

 In this example, the loop goes through each item in the fruits list and prints it out.